0 Items in Your Cart

-Financial institutions include commercial banks, which provide full banking service for business, government, and individuals; investment banks, which offer their clients financial counseling and brokering; Federal Reserve Banks, whose customers are affiliated banks in their districts; or other organizations such as credit unions and finance companies.
+Financial institutions include commercial banks, which provide full banking service for business, government, and individuals; investment banks, which offer their clients financial counseling (advice on mergers and acquisitions, risk management, proprietary trading, etc.)and brokering, and offer wealth management for private clients; Federal Reserve Banks, whose customers are affiliated banks in their districts; or other organizations such as credit unions and finance companies.

 These institutions employ many officers and managers whose duties vary depending on the type and size of the firm as well as on their own area of responsibility.
 All financial institutions operate under the direction of a president, who is guided by policies set by the board of directors.
 Vice presidents are department heads who are sometimes also responsible for certain key clients.
+Chief financial officers are responsible for the accuracy of their employer’s financial reporting and develop financial short- and long-term strategies for their organizations.
 Controllers handle bank funds, properties, and equipment.
-Large institutions may also have treasurers, loan officers, and officers in charge of departments such as trust, credit, and investment.
+Large institutions may also have treasurers, loan officers, and officers in charge of departments such as trust, credit, investment, and risk management.

 The financial institution president directs the overall activities of the bank or consumer credit organization, making sure that its objectives are achieved without violating government regulations or overlooking any legal requirements.
 The officers are responsible for earning as much of a return as possible on the institution's investments within the restrictions demanded by government and sound business practices.
 They help set policies pertaining to investments, loans, interest, and reserves.
 They coordinate the activities of the various divisions and delegate authority to subordinate officers, who administer the operation of their own areas of responsibility.
 Financial institution presidents study financial reports and other data to keep up with changes in the economy that may affect their firm's policies.